 Data sets uncertainty

-Each observation station follows international standards for taking observations set out by WMO.
+Each observation station follows international standards for taking observations set out by the World Meteorological Organisation.
 Each National Meteorological Service provides reports on how its data are collected and processed to ensure consistency.
 This includes recording information about the local environment around the observation station and any changes to that environment.
 This is important for ensuring the required data accuracy and performing homogeneity tests and adjustments.
 There are additional uncertainties because temperatures over large areas of the Earth are not observed as a matter of routine.
-These elements are taken into account by factoring the uncertainty into global average temperature calculations, thereby producing a temperature range rather than one uniquely definite figure (WMO, 2013).
-The uncertainty of temperature data has decreased over recent decades due to wider use of agreed methodologies and denser monitoring networks.
-Uncertainty of the temperature data comes from sampling error, temperature bias effect and from the effect of the limited observation coverage.
-Annual values of global and European temperature are approximately accurate to +/- 0.05 degrees C (two standard errors) for the period since 1951.
+These elements are taken into account by factoring the uncertainty into global average temperature calculations, thereby producing a temperature range rather than one unique, definite figure (WMO, 2013).
+The uncertainty of temperature data has decreased over recent decades due to the wider use of agreed methodologies and denser monitoring networks.
+Uncertainty of the temperature data comes from sampling error, temperature bias effect and from the effect of limited observation coverage.
+Annual values of global and European temperatures are approximately accurate to +/- 0.05 °C (two standard errors) for the period since 1951.
 They are about four times as uncertain during the 1850s, with the accuracy improving gradually between 1860 and 1950 except for temporary deteriorations during data-sparse, wartime intervals.
 Estimating accuracy is difficult as the individual grid-boxes are not independent of each other and the accuracy of each grid-box time series varies through time (although the variance adjustment has reduced this influence to a large extent).
 The issue is discussed extensively by Jones et al. (2003), Brohan et al. (2005), and Hansen et al. (2006).

 Short term work

 Work specified here requires to be completed within 1 year from now.

 Work specified here will require more than 1 year (from now) to be completed.

 EEA Contact InfoBlaz Kurnik

 Frequency of updates